code16/sharp/docs/guide/building-form.md

 sidebarDepth: 3
 ---

-# Building an Entity Form
+# Building a Form

-Entity Forms as used to create or update instances.
+Forms as used to create or update instances.

 ## Generator